tmclnk/ctxsh/README.md

 datasets via web services, run business rules, trigger scheduled tasks, manage queues, and manage users.

+All of the data here is stored in an embedded H2 database.
+Any JDBC configuration should be fine.
+I'm using Spring @Transaction support and a TransactionTemplate.

 Many of the above tasks are well suited to a Groovy DSL.

 Running